 You can also request Azure Active Directory administration roles in the Web Portal.
 To do this, add employees to a shop as customers.
-All Azure Active Directory administrator roles

-One Identity Manager 8.2 Administration Guide for Connecting to Azure Active Directory assigned as products to this shop, can be requested by the customers.
+All Azure Active Directory administrator roles assigned as products to this shop, can be requested by the customers.
 Requested Azure Active Directory administrator roles are assigned to the employees after approval is granted.

-Through system roles, Azure Active Directory administrator roles can be grouped together and assigned to employees and workdesks as a package.
+Through system roles, Azure Active Directory administrator roles can be grouped together and assigned to employees as a package.
 You can create system roles that contain only Azure Active Directory administrator roles.
 You can also group any number of company resources into a system role.